Leviathan: Gnosticism

 The Church Father Origen accused a Gnostic sect of venerating the biblical serpent of the Garden of Eden.
 Therefore, he calls them Ophites, naming after the serpent they are supposed to worship.
 In this belief system, the Leviathan appears as an Ouroboros, separating the divine realm from humanity by enveloping or permeating the material world.
-It is unknown whether or not the Ophites actually identified the serpent of the Garden of Eden with the Leviathan.
-However, since the Leviathan is basically connoted negatively in this Gnostic cosmology, if they identified him with the serpent of the Book of Genesis, he was probably indeed considered evil and just its advice was good.
+It is unknown whether or not the Ophites actually identified the serpent of the Garden of Eden with Leviathan.
+However, since Leviathan is basically connoted negatively in this Gnostic cosmology, if they identified him with the serpent of the Book of Genesis, he was probably indeed considered evil and just its advice was good.

-According to the cosmology of this Gnostic sect, the world is encapsulated by the Leviathan, in form of a dragon-shaped archon, biting its own tail (ouroboros).
+According to the cosmology of this Gnostic sect, the world is encapsulated by Leviathan, in form of a dragon-shaped archon, biting its own tail (ouroboros).
 Generating the intrinsic evil in the entire universe, the Leviathan separates the lower world, governed by the Archons, from the realm of God.
 After death, a soul must pass through the seven spheres of the heavens.
 If the soul does not succeed, it will be swallowed by the Leviathan, who holds the world captive and returns the soul into an animal body.

 In Mandaeism, Leviathan is regarded as being coessential with a demon called Ur.

-In Manichaeism, an ancient religion influenced by Gnostic ideas, the Leviathan is killed by the sons of the fallen angel Shemyaza.
+In Manichaeism, an ancient religion influenced by Gnostic ideas, Leviathan is killed by the sons of the fallen angel Shemyaza.
 This act is not portrayed as heroic, but as foolish, symbolizing the greatest triumphs as transient, since both are killed by archangels in turn after boasting about their victory.
 This reflects Manichaean criticism on royal power and advocates asceticism.

-Secularity
+Secular use

-The word Leviathan has come to refer to any sea monster, and from the early 17th century has also been used to refer to overwhelmingly powerful people or things (comparable to Behemoth, also a biblical term), influentially so by Hobbes' book (1651).
+The word "leviathan" has come to refer to any sea monster, and from the early 17th century has also been used to refer to overwhelmingly powerful people or things, comparable to Behemoth, also a biblical term as noted by Hobbes' book (1651).

-As a term for sea monster, it has also been used of great whales in particular, e.g. in Herman Melville's Moby-Dick - Although in the first Hebrew translation of the novel, translator Elyahu Burtinker chose to translate "Whale" to "Tanin" (intending to refer to another sea monster although in Modern Hebrew usage Tanin more commonly translates to "crocodile"), and leave the word "Leviathan" as it is, nodding to the ambiguity of the word "לויתן" in modern Hebrew – in which the word now simply means "whale".
+As a term for sea monster, it has also been used of great whales in particular, e.g. in Herman Melville's Moby-Dick – although in the first Hebrew translation of the novel, translator Elyahu Burtinker chose to translate "whale" to "tanin" (intending to refer to another sea monster although in modern Hebrew usage tanin more commonly translates to "crocodile"), and leave the word "leviathan" as it is, nodding to the ambiguity of the word "לויתן" in modern Hebrew – in which the word now simply means "whale".

-The extinct genus Livyatan bears its name.
+An extinct genus of sperm whales bears the name Livyatan.
+A major cryovolcanic feature on Neptune's largest moon Triton has been named Leviathan Patera.